husarion/rosbot_xl_ros/README.md

 ROS2 hardware controller for ROSbot XL.
 Inputs and outputs data from ROS2 control and forwards it via ROS topic to be read by microros.
 Current state: controller compiles and loads.
 Crashes in runtime.

-## Models

-### rosbot_xl

-Final configuration of rosbot_xl with ability to attach external hardware.

-### rosbot_xl_base

-Base of rosbot prepared to be included into preexisting configuration.
-Meant to be compatible with concept of ROS Industrial ability for manipulators to have interchangeable end effectors.

 ## Docker Image